compareit4mehub/yallachallenge-srfrontend-v2/README.md

 - Fork this repository
 - Create the solutions on your fork
 - Raise a PR with the naming convention `yourfirstname-yourlastname`
+- Add Documentation on what is required, dependencies and their version and how to run the project

 **Required Skills:**
 - Use React.